colepatters/xyner-net-articles/README.md

 ## What's with the license?

 While I believe that everyone has the right to learn, I don't believe it should come with opportunities for bad actors to copy content without attribution.
-I whole-heartedly want you to share these articles with others!!
-All I ask is that you give some sort of attribution if you use or remix my content.
+I whole-heartedly want you to share these articles with others! (as long as their name isn't ChatGPT) All I ask is that you give some sort of attribution if you use or remix my content.
 Happy reading!

 ---